Vaishalii-Patel/My-projects/README.md

 # My-projects
-This is my internship projects
+This are my internship projects